xenserver/xencenter-samples/docs/PowerShell.md

 XenCenter using PowerShell.
 It also demonstrates how to resource and deploy your plug-in.

+## Objective

-**Objective**: We would like a new menu item in XenCenter which launches a pop-up message saying "Hello from ..." followed by the names of whichever objects are selected in the XenCenter resource list (treeview).
+We would like a new menu item in XenCenter which launches a pop-up message saying "Hello from ..." followed by the names of whichever objects are selected in the XenCenter resource list (treeview).